GMUprogrammer/RPython/README.md

 # RPython
-# This is an answer sheet for R and Python Programming calss of 2019 spring semester in Yonsei University.
+# This is an answer sheet for R and Python Programming class of 2019 spring semester in Yonsei University.